AleksiSupikoski/Cassandra-Spark-Big-Data-Streaming-Analytics/reports/assignment-3-report.md

 We see that throughput increases accordingly.´, this is because more data is processed in one minute window.
 We see that latency is 0.059 s, which is good and throughput at data second 5-second interval is 0.02 events (data jsons or rows processed) per second, which highly increases with 1 worker node processing 2200+ events per second when we send data as fast as producer can, but it looks like some events are being dropped by worker.

+### 2.4 Present your tests and explain them for the situation in which wrong data is sent from or is within the data sources.
+Explain how you emulate wrong data for your tests.
+Report how your implementation deals with that (e.g., exceptions, failures, and decreasing performance).
+You should test with different error rates

+I presented how i generate wrong data in code above.
+When wrong data occurs, the tenantsreamapp reports about it to its warn topic, that it sends wrong data back so that tenant can see what is missing for example.